The Brain Week

 The Brain Week brings together a series of scientific events that aim to raise awareness of the importance of brain research.

-But it also provides an opportunity to exchange information through conferences and other events on this very special organ, which plays a central role in our lives.
+But it also provides an opportunity to exchange information through conferences and other events.
+It is a very special organ, which plays a central role in our lives.

-To present it to you, we interviewed the person who has been in charge of its organisation for 10 years, Roland Salesse, an agricultural engineer, Doctor of Science, and Scientific Culture Officer, who has worked for a long time at the INRAE Centre in Jouy-en-Josas, in the Olfaction Neurobiology Unit.
+To present it to you, we interviewed the person who has been in charge of its organisation for 10 years.
+Roland Salesse, an agricultural engineer, Doctor of Science, and Scientific Culture Officer.
+He has worked for a long time at the INRAE Centre in Jouy-en-Josas, in the Olfaction Neurobiology Unit.

 What is the Brain Week?

-Hello Roland, we know you mainly as a member of the scientific board of the 5 Senses 4 Kids Foundation and among your many activities, you are also involved in the coordination of the Brain Week.
+Hello Roland, we know you mainly as a member of the scientific board of the 5 Senses 4 Kids Foundation.
+Among your many activities, you are also involved in the coordination of the Brain Week.

 Can you tell us more about this international event?